usdot-its-jpo-data-portal/sandbox/README.md

 ### Sandbox Exporter

-You can also download data generated between a specified date range into merged CSV or JSON file by using our Sandbox Exporter script.
+You can also download data generated between a specified date range into larger merged CSV or JSON file(s) by using our Sandbox Exporter script.

 #### Prerequisites for using Sandbox Exporter